-Just southwest of Wa in Ghana’s Upper East Region, lies the small village of Nakore (inaccurately labeled Kapaguri on Google).
+Just southwest of Wa in Ghana’s Upper West Region, lies the small village of Nakore (inaccurately labeled Kapaguri on Google).
 Behind the central mosque stands a centuries-old mud mosque in the ancient Sudanic style of architecture.
 It has recently been painted white and stands in beautiful contrast to its dull, modern surroundings.

 Ask a local for the tour guide before you photograph and enter the old mosque.
 This historic mosque was one of only two that had an official visitor’s register for me to sign and a set fee to pay (10GHS, about $2.50).
 Both sites with tourist registers were well maintained and I’m guessing the Ghana Museums and Monuments Board has something to do with that.

 My guide was a young, teenaged boy named Adam since the adult in charge had travelled.
 Adam was quite patient with my photographing and drone filming of the site.
 He wasn’t much help when it came to getting information about the historic site.

 Young Adam told me the mosque was built in 1308 but that ancient (and hilariously precise) date doesn’t match up with most academic research that places it at the earliest in the 17th century.
 That is when Mande warriors began following the old Songhai trade routes south into modern day Ghana.
 As they settled, Islam began to take root along those north-south routes from Bobo-Dioulasso through Wa to Kumasi.

 Even though the Nakore mosque is small, I chose to write about it first in this series because it is in great condition and is a perfect example of the classic Sudanic style.